How Much Does It Cost to Refinish Hardwood Floors?

 Do I Need to Refinish My Hardwood Floors?

-Refinishing hardwood floors will eliminate scratches and gouges and reveal the natural warmth and beauty of the wood flooring.
+Refinishing hardwood floors will eliminate scratches and gouges and reveal the natural warmth and beauty of the wood.
 If there is water or UV damage to the flooring, a full refinish will restore the luster and shine.
 It will also protect the floor from further damage, which can help homeowners avoid paying the cost for new hardwood floors in the near future.
 Here are some reasons for homeowners to consider refinishing their hardwood floors.

 Visible Dents or Scratches